lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/install_jupyter.md

 transformation, numerical simulation, statistical modeling, data visualization and also machine learning.

-There are two general options on how to work Jupyter notebooks using HPC: remote Jupyter server and JupyterHub.
+There are two general options on how to work with Jupyter notebooks on ZIH systems: remote Jupyter server and JupyterHub.

 These sections show how to run and set up a remote Jupyter server within a sbatch GPU job and which modules and packages you need for that.